SiddharthaSen99/CreditCardFraudDetection/README.md

 ## Dataset

 The dataset used is the Credit Card Fraud Detection dataset available on Kaggle.
 You can also download it from the creditcard.csv file uploaded along with the code.
-The actual dataset consists of 284807 rows and 3 columns.
-Due to computational costs, only a s
+The actual dataset consists of 284807 rows and 31 columns.
+Due to computational costs, only a small fraction(30%) of the dataset has been used.

+## Results

+This is what the histograms look like :

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI3MTIwOTM3Miw4NDE3NjYxNzJdfQ==
+eyJoaXN0b3J5IjpbMTE3NDU2ODUxNSw4NDE3NjYxNzJdfQ==
 -->